gamescript/LamaSkyDemons/README.md

 # Urho3DQtemplate
-This is an unlicensed Urho3D QtCreator project template.
+This is an MIT licensed Urho3D QtCreator project template.
 Free for anyone to use.